stefanoborini/book-modelviewcontroller/README.md

 GUI.

 The objective of this book is to explore variations and nuances of MVC, comparing and analyzing them.
-I will talk about "MVC" generically to refer to all its different incarnations, and with a more specific name to refer to specific ones.
-The common point of all variations is to decide “who is responsible for what” and “who knows about whom” in the interaction between User and Application data.
-Different MVC variations assign responsibilities in a different way, connect or organize protagonists in a different way, or add intermediate objects to gain more flexibility and satisfy peculiar use cases.
+The differentiating characteristic among them is to assign responsibilities to protagonists, specifically “who is responsible for what” and “who knows about whom” in the interaction between the User and the application state.
+MVC variations assign new and old responsibilities in different ways, connect or organize protagonists, or add intermediate objects to gain more flexibility and satisfy peculiar use cases.

 This book is structured as follows:

-- The first chapter will be a gentle introduction to MVC through code examples, with the objective of deploying a common vocabulary.
-It will start from the simplest form of GUI with state, the Smart-UI, and progressively refactor it into a “Traditional MVC”.
-The chapter will continue with a definition of the MVC components, roles, and communication patterns, and close with a remark about the outdated nature of the "Traditional MVC" in modern software development.
+- The first chapter will introduce a simple ground-up MVC application through code, with the objective of deploying a common vocabulary.
+The chapter will define components, roles, and communication patterns, and close with a remark on how the resulting formulation is outdated and too simplistic in modern software development.

-- Once equipped with nomenclature, the second chapter will introduce variations of Traditional MVC to address specific constraints and practical needs.
-It will focus on variations of the three protagonists of MVC (Model, View, and Controller) and their interaction.
+- Once equipped with nomenclature, the second chapter will introduce MVC variations to address specific UI constraints and practical needs, or to improve development efficiency.

 - The third chapter will expand the concept of MVC to hierarchical MVC schemes.